 Discover a different side of Belgium with this guide listing over 350 places off the beaten track, carefully hand-picked by a true local.
 Available in our bookshop now.

 You can rent a bike in Ghent and set off down the River Leie on quiet cycle paths that avoid the busy roads.
 After twenty minutes of gentle cycling, you come to a complex series of bridges that takes you under a railway line and over a canal.
 Then you are out in the countryside cycling through quiet villages and watery meadows.
-The route sometimes follows the meandering River Leie through a landscape like the Thames in England or the Vecht in the Netherlands.
-There are several cafés along the way where you can sit by the water watching the boats go past.
+The route sometimes follows the River Leie, meandering through the landscape like the Thames in England or the Vecht in the Netherlands.
+There are cafes along the way where you can sit by the water watching the boats go past.
+Follow cycle numbers 4, 52, 55, 56, 62, 57, 68, 52.

 The university town of Leuven sits in a valley with low hills to the east.
 You can take a bike to roam around this peaceful countryside dotted with old abbeys, farmhouses and even vineyards.
-But you might meet some surprisingly steep hills along the way, like the horrendous sunken road Holleweg.
-The route takes you past Arenberg university campus, Park Abbey, Kessel-Lo park and the old country inn In Den Rozenkrans.
+But you might meet some surprisingly steep hills along the way like the horrendous sunken road Holleweg.
+The route takes you past Arenberg university campus, Park Abbey, Kessel-Lo park and the authentic country inn In Den Rozenkrans.
+Follow cycle numbers: 11, 84, 25, 83, 5, 80, 33, 11.

 Deep in the pine woods of Bosland nature reserve, cyclists can ride up a gently sloping circular ramp to reach the tree tops, ten metres above the ground.
 Opened in 2019, Fietsen door de bomen is the latest project to bring cyclists to the wild forested landscape of Limburg.
 Architects De Gregorio & Partners have created a stunning structure supported on rugged rust-red steel stilts that merge seamlessly with the lofty pine trunks.
 Once you have circled the trees, you can set off through the Bosland woods on a series of numbered routes, and end up in the bike-friendly cafe De Lage Kempen.